phylum-dev/rust-style-guidelines/error_handling.md

 # Error Handling

-When handling errors, `unwrap` should only be used when failure is not possible, otherwise `expect` should be preferred.
+When handling errors using `unwrap` and `expect`, `unwrap` should only be used when it is obvious that failure is not possible, otherwise `expect` should be preferred.

 Inside of libraries, panics must be avoided unless recovery is impossible.